thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If no error occurred during the details retrieval.
+  * If no error occurred during fetching of tenant's details.
 * **Failure:**
   * If originator does not have assigned tenant.
-  * If unexpected error occurs during the details retrieval.
+  * If unexpected error occurs during fetching of tenant's details.

 This node functions similarly to the Customer details node.
 The key difference is that this node retrieves details from the Tenant, while the Customer details node retrieves them from the Customer.
 For a usage example, please refer to the [Customer details node](/docs/user-guide/rule-engine-2-0/enrichment-nodes/#customer-details).